 - Keep abreast of fundraising trends and best practices

-- Oversee the records and data management providing monthly reports on fundraising progress.
+- Manage the records and data management providing weekly reports on fundraising progress.

 - The ability to set priorities and schedules, to meet deadlines, and to follow through on projects with minimal supervision

-- Exceptional written and verbal communication skills, research and editorial skills; the ability to synthesize information and compose clear and effective prose
+- Exceptional written and verbal communication skills, research and editorial skills; ability to synthesize information and compose clear and effective prose.

 - Strong Fiscal and Budget Management/Development Skills

 The Director of Individual Giving is also required to:

 - Be enthusiastic for developing, achieving and then exceeding goals.

 - Fully support the mission of NCTC.